zahsa/zahsa.github.io/notes/ns.md

 - understanding language, visual functions, recognizing faces
 Reference:
 Neuroscience: Exploring the Brain [Bear, Mark F., Connors, Barry W., Paradiso, Michael A.]

+## Hubel & Wiesel (1965)
+They discovered orientation-tuned cells which response to bar of light at specified angle.

+## on-center, off-surround receptive fields
+These cells respond when center of cell is stimulated

+## off-center, on-surround receptive fileds
+These cells repond which sorrounding area is activated

+## Examples
+Oriented RF: V1
+Center-surround RF: LGN and retian

+Retina --> LGN --> V1
+number of LGN cells converge to a single v1 cell